Yosuwa24/100DaysOfCloud/Journey/004/Readme.md

 To connect computers in different subnet block we can use router.
 The router will connect to the switches from different rooms.

-Networking Model
+**Networking Model**
 A rule enabling computer communicate with each other.
 The most popular is TCP/IP.
 Back then, each vendor has their own networking model until there are TCP/IP and OSI.
+I also watch this [video](https://www.youtube.com/watch?v=0RedyOvvkM0)

 TCP/IP consist of layers
 Application